-The system supports emergency message broadcasting by providing a hardware trigger input for emergency events such as fire and safety alerts.
+The system supports emergency message broadcasting by providing 5 hardware trigger inputs for emergency events such as fire and safety alerts.
+These trigger inputs are prioritized and each plays a unique, user-assigned sound file.

 In order for telephone paging to work the PBX phone system must have paging support, as well as an analog port for the TA-100A to connect with.